 Chapter 2 – The Administration

 2.10.10 Channel of Authority.
-The normal channel of authority from the Board of Education to the faculty, administration and staff of the University shall be through the President.
-All faculty members and administrative and other officers shall be responsible, through appropriate channels, to the President and only through him/her to the Board of Education.
+The normal channel of authority from the URI Board of Trustees to the faculty, administration and staff of the University shall be through the President.
+All faculty members and administrative and other officers shall be responsible, through appropriate channels, to the President and only through the President to the URI Board of Trustees. #21-22-6 #January 27, 2022 Informational Report

 2.12.10 The Administrative Staff of the University shall comprise all full-time employees who are neither in the state classified service nor members of the faculty.
 This does not include those persons whose appointments are “for one year only” or “to complete current year only.”

 2.13.10 Succession.
-During periods when the President is unavailable or incapacitated, and in the absence of specific action to the contrary by the Board of Education, the Provost and Vice President for Academic Affairs shall discharge presidential responsibilities as necessary.
+During periods when the President is unavailable or incapacitated, and in the absence of specific action to the contrary by the URI Board of Trustees, the Provost and Vice President for Academic Affairs shall discharge presidential responsibilities as necessary. #January 27, 2022 Informational Report

 2.13.11 In the event that the Provost and Vice President for Academic Affairs also shall be unable to act, the Vice President for Administration and Finance shall do so.
 In further sequence, the responsibilities shall be assumed as follows: the Vice President for Research and Economic Development, and the Vice President for Student Affairs.
 Administrative Report September 2015

-2.13.12 The policy in this section (2.13.10 – 2.13.12) shall relate to functioning only and in no instance shall the title “Acting President” be used except by specific authorization of the Board of Education.
+2.13.12 The policy in this section (2.13.10 – 2.13.12) shall relate to functioning only and in no instance shall the title “Acting President” be used except by specific authorization of the URI Board of Trustees. #January 27, 2022 Informational Report

 2.14.20 Appointment of Vice Provosts, Associate and Assistant Vice Presidents, and Assistant and Associate Deans.
 Whenever one of these positions becomes vacant, there will be an Affirmative Action Search conducted by the administrative unit in compliance with Affirmative Action hiring procedures.
 Administrative Report September 2015